 It must be so horrible.

-And I was thinking this is really the last thing we want to be sending our uh sons, even daughters out to.
+And I was thinking, this is really the last thing we want to be sending our sons, even daughters out to.

-This is where the Satanists who run who run the world want us to end up.
+This is where the Satanists who run the world want us to end up.

-They want us they want m they want to murder our children in the in the trenches and the and the no man's land, the grey zone is now thirty thirty miles wide.
+They want to murder our children in the trenches and the no man's land.

-It was they said in the early days you could see you could see the enemy soldiers like two miles away.
+They said in the early days you could see the enemy soldiers like two miles away.

-Now it's thirty miles away, and and and there's a sort of dead zone in the in in the middle, which is which is owned by the the drone operators.
+And there's a sort of dead zone in the middle which is owned by the drone operators.

 And now they advance using electric motorbikes.

-Uh and the introduction of musketry meant that you could kill a man at fifty yards.
+imagine warfare 400 years ago it was very much you were definitely face to face with your enemy uh And the introduction of musketry meant that you could kill a man at 50 yards.

 And they found that utterly horrific.

-The idea that you know you haven't you know of course a a crossbow will do the same, so will archery.
+The idea that, you know, you haven't, you know, of course a crossbow will do the same.

-But then with the rifle you're talking two hundred yards and more.
+But then with the rifle, you're talking 200 yards and more.

 And then you get to the point where the terrifying prospect of being able to be killed by an enemy that you can't even see.

-And now we're into the territory of, you know, it it literally miles and you've got the control as if you're in the same room as your weapon.
+And now we're into the territory of literally miles and you've got the control as if you're in the same room as your weapon.

-Each each stage it just gets that much more detached from you know, you you are a video gamer killing a real person.
+Each stage, it just gets that much more detached from, you know, you are a video gamer killing a real person.

-And perhaps the majority of of of the population in the West, uh the ones who are jabbed up to the hilt, they are of a mind that that actually it would be a good and desirable thing to for us to go to to commit to this kind of war.
+And perhaps the majority of the population in the West, the ones who are jabbed up to the hilt, they are of a mind that actually it would be a good and desirable thing for us to go to commit to this kind of war.

-Yeah, because they're not the people who are gonna have to go, are they?
+Yeah, because they're not the people who are going to have to go, are they?

-But but it but it's right because of course all all all Putler wants to do is he he wants to in he wants to take over the world.
+But it's right, because of course, all Putler wants to do is he wants to take over the world.

-But every every November we all dutifully go to these services and talk about the glorious dead.
+But every November, we all dutifully go to these services and talk about the glorious dead.

 We've been brainwashed from an early age to think of the whole thing as being rather glorious and splendid and desirable.

-And uh yeah, everyone's so sure of their righteousness.
+And yeah, everyone's so sure of their righteousness.

-And uh you know, but they're so detached from it.
+And, you know, they're so detached from it.

-I d I I wanted to say uh if if if I thought it was worth engaging with these people, which it's not, because you A, you don't know whether they're not intelligence services or um and B, why would you engage them anyway, because they wouldn't wouldn't get it.
+I wanted to say, if I thought it was worth engaging with these people, which it's not, because A, you don't know whether they're not intelligent services.

-But the people who were sort of um demanding you were decrying me for engaging with Russia because of evil putler.
+But the people who were sort of demanding, you were decrying me for engaging with Russia because of Evil Putler.

 And I was thinking, well, okay, now do Israel.

-Presumably if I'd been on holiday to A Lat or something somewhere, I wouldn't be getting the same the same condemnation.
+Presumably if I'd been on holiday to Eilat or somewhere, I wouldn't be getting the same condemnation.

-I think uh Israel has probably um got the mar stolen the march on that one.
+I think Israel has probably got stolen the march on that one.

 Their PR game has been a lot stronger.

-Not least to conflate in everyone's mind Israel from the Bible with Israel uh on the modern map.
+Not least, to conflate, in everyone's mind, Israel from the Bible with Israel on the modern map.

 That was a top move.

-I I tell you what one thing I noticed that that you know you don't have conversations where the Russians are going, yay, Putin.
+I tell you one thing I noticed that you don't have conversations where the Russians are going, yay, Putin, he's our guy.

-They're just as they're just as cynical about their politicians as anyone.
+They're just as cynical about their politicians as anyone.

 It's not like they're super fans.